 Soil and Site Requirements

 Include the proper Rhizobium inoculum (type B) at planting if white clover has not grown in the field for several years.
 Most clover seed is pre-inoculated, but check the seed tag to ensure that inoculum is present and has not expired.
-Inoculum is inexpensive (about 10 cents per acre) and should be included in all clover plantings to ensure that 100-150 pounds of nitrogen annually fixed by white clover can be achieved.
+Inoculum is inexpensive (about 10 cents per acre) and should be included in all clover plantings to ensure that 100-150 pounds of nitrogen is fixed annually.

 Also be sure that no herbicide with residual broad-leaf activity has been applied to the field in the year prior to seeding.
-2,4-D has only a short residual activity (2-3 weeks) and should not pose many problems, but dicamba (Banvel or Weedmaster) has a 120 day residual activity and picloram (Grazon P+D) has residual activity up to one year after spraying.
+2,4-D has only a short residual activity (two to three weeks) and should not pose many problems, but dicamba (Banvel or Weedmaster) has a 120 day residual activity and picloram (Grazon P+D) has residual activity up to one year after spraying.

 Establishing New Stands of White Clover And Cool Season Grass Simultaneously

 White clover seedlings can be extremely competitive with tall fescue and orchardgrass seedlings, so establishment mixtures should be planted with caution.
 Because of the low, creeping growth habit of white clover, seedling grasses can be lost from "smothering."
 Paddocks may need to be flash grazed (allowing animals access for a short period of time to remove excess growth) during establishment to minimize clover competition.
 Delaying clover seeding until after perennial grasses are well established is a preferable practice.
 Delaying clover establishment allows broadleaf weeds to be controlled with herbicides while the cool season grass is establishing.

 Establishing White Clover in Existing Pastures